Skip to main content

 • Flexible Serialization: The SDK supports all serialization methods defined in the OpenAPI documentation, giving developers greater flexibility in handling API requests.

 • Comprehensive Documentation: The SDK has extensive, built-in documentation that lets developers quickly grasp how to work with the API.
 The previous version grouped all documentation, including classes, methods, and examples, into a single README file.
-With Version 2, the documentation is now structured more logically, separating details for models and services.
+With the last SDK version, the documentation is now structured more logically, separating details for models and services.
 This improved organization and targeted code examples allow developers to easily navigate the SDK and integrate the API more efficiently.

 Improved validation